BPS English Language Arts and Literacy

 Welcome to the Boston Public Schools English Language Arts and Literacy webpage.
 Here, you will find resources to support English language arts and literacy instruction across grades K-12.
 If you are interested in research and evidenced-based professional resources to support facilitating reading, speaking and listening, language, and strategies for writing across text types, you can find them here.

-Begin the academic year by building a community of learners in your classroom:
+End the academic year by extending writing in your classroom:

 Below are the guiding principles of the Boston Public Schools Department of English Language Arts and Literacy.